Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: MS-PAFL: Model-Splitting Privacy-Amplified Federated Learning

 \subsubsection{Local Model Recombination}

-After aggregation, each client $i$ downloads the updated global public model $\overline{\wb}_{p}^{t+1}$ from the PS and recombines it with the locally retained private submodel to form the complete model for the next round:
+After aggregation, each client $i$ downloads the updated global public model $\overline{\wb}_{p}^{t+1}$ from the PS and recombines it with the locally retained private submodel to form the local model for the next round:

 This iterative process of local training, selective perturbation, aggregation, and recombination continues until convergence.
-A key advantage of MS-PAFL is that the privacy budget is consumed exclusively by the public submodel $\mathbf{w}_p$, the sole potential source of information leakage.
-By confining noise to this component, the framework achieves rigorous privacy amplification while minimizing distortion, thereby preserving model utility.
+A key advantage of MS-PAFL is that the privacy budget is consumed exclusively by the public submodel $\mathbf{w}_p$, which is the only communicated component and hence the only direct source of information leakage.
+By confining noise to this component, the framework reduces unnecessary distortion while retaining the privacy benefits brought by client sampling and data subsampling, thereby preserving model utility.
 The proposed MS-PAFL algorithm is summarized in Algorithm~\ref{alg:scheme}.